Master's Thesis, 2010

 Different sampling techniques/ methods are used and this includes, the different techniques used in sampling the documents to be reviewed and the selection of key informants.

 Qualitative analysis and questioning assists us to investigate the relationship between cause and effect (causality) and their underlining factors (attribution) (Creswell, 2003, p.19).
-For large-scale qualitative data, performing such analysis is aided by computer programmes such as Atlas. ti, AnSWR, AccuLine etc.
+For large-scale qualitative data, performing such analysis are aided by computer programmes such as Atlas. ti, AnSWR, AccuLine etc.

-However, choosing a particular method or a mix of it depends on factors such as, the researchers’ beliefs and values, research goals, researcher questions, researcher skills, time and fund.
+However, choosing a particular method or a mix of it depends on factors such as, the researchers beliefs and values, research goals, researcher questions, researcher skills, time and fund.

 To achieve the objectives of the study, the researchers employed some of the different forms of qualitative methods.
 Documentary and key informants’ interview was used and this is due to the following;